-This control includes all of the features found in our other scoreboards plus a host of additional features for advanced users and tournament organisers.
+This scoreboard software includes all of the features found in our other scoreboards plus a host of additional features for advanced users and tournament organisers.
 While providing a local scoreboard display on any monitor available (large plasma screens included) you can record every stroke for performance statistics and comparison covering pot success, safety, break yield, average shot time and much more.
 The Ultimate Scoreboard provides a potting history at the bottom of the screen with optional shot clock and time alarms, newsletter management, drawsheet maker for up to 128 player seeded draws and ranking formulas that can be applied to your match results per tournament or cue sport season.

 To get started all you need is a computer with a monitor: